RPaulat/expDBS/README.md

 If you use data or code from this repository, please cite the associated publication:

 > *Wireless lightweight implantable pulse generators enable chronic dual‑target deep brain stimulation in rodent disease models*
-> [add full citation after publication, e.g. Sci.
-Rep. YYYY; DOI: ...]
+> [full citation after publication, e.g. Sci.
+Rep. YYYY; DOI: ... will follow.]

 ---

 ## Acknowledgements

 We thank our institutions and funding agencies for support.
-Facilities and expertise from [Core Facility, Collaborators, etc.] are also gratefully acknowledged.
+Facilities and expertise from Core Facility Workshop (CWW) are also gratefully acknowledged.